linkerd/website/linkerd.io/content/2.11/features/server-policy.md

    for specific ports.

 These mechanisms work in conjunction.
-For example, a default cluster-wide policy of `deny-all` would prohibit any traffic to any meshed pod; traffic must then be explicitly allowed through the use of `Server` and `ServerAuthorization` CRDs.
+For example, a default cluster-wide policy of `deny` would prohibit any traffic to any meshed pod; traffic must then be explicitly allowed through the use of `Server` and `ServerAuthorization` CRDs.